-Arapahoe/Douglas Works! has been providing virtual job fairs through Connecting Colorado, and we have increased our virtual presence by providing virtual workshops to businesses and jobseekers through our website utilizing Zoom, Mentimeter, Microsoft Teams, and GoToMeeting.
-Arapahoe/Douglas Works! uses a platform called Premier Virtual that allows for large scale job fairs to be completed in a virtual environment.
+Arapahoe/Douglas Works! has been providing virtual job fairs through and Connecting Colorado, and we have increased our virtual presence by providing virtual workshops to businesses and jobseekers through our website utilizing Zoom, Mentimeter, Microsoft Teams, and GoToMeeting.
+Arapahoe/Douglas Works! uses a platform called Premier Virtual that allows large-scale job fairs to be completed in a virtual environment.

 During the pandemic, Arapahoe/Douglas Workforce Development Board meetings have been held virtually, via webinar, and customer one-on-one assistance is provided in-person and virtually utilizing the aforementioned virtual platforms and/or phone.
+Arapahoe/Douglas Works! has implemented the use of the YouCanBook.Me platform and has it embedded to the website to provide better accessibility to workforce services by appointment.
+The platform has been shared with multiple community partners to streamline the referral process to receive basic career services and potential triage for intensive services.
+The Arapahoe/Douglas Works!
+YouCanBook.Me appointment links have also been added to Arapahoe Community College's website.
 Additionally, program forms have been transferred from paper to electronic fillable forms to ensure customers can receive the same delivery of service in a timely and efficient manner.

-e.
-Identify the types of assessments and assessment tools that will be utilized within the one-stop delivery system and how these assessments will be coordinated across participating programs to avoid duplication of effort and multiple assessments of customers being served by more than one partner program.
+e) Identify the types of assessments and assessment tools that will be utilized within the one-stop delivery system and how these assessments will be coordinated across participating programs to avoid duplication of effort and multiple assessments of customers being served by more than one partner program.

 The Mathematica Goal4 It! methodology is utilized across all Arapahoe/Douglas Works! programs and services to promote and maintain consistency in customer-focused goal planning, activity and review.
-This methodology offers the use of a "Stepping Stones" assessment to identify areas of need andpriorities for setting goals.
+This methodology offers the use of a "Stepping Stones" assessment to identify areas of need and priorities for setting goals.
 The process involves setting a goal based on personal motivation, making a detailed plan how to work toward the goal, including identification of and response to challenges that may occur along the goal path, and review and revision of the goal plan and activity along the way.
 This methodology also results in review and revision of our processes to ensure smooth transitions, lack of repetition, and fosters collaboration between programs.
 It offers a shared language and process, no matter which programs serve a customer.

 Furthermore, Arapahoe/Douglas Works! uses a variety of assessments to identify skills and aptitudes to identify the strongest candidates for employers and to determine how they best fit into the workplace.

 These assessments are coordinated, marketed and scheduled through our Business and Assessment Center (BAC) across all programs within Arapahoe/Douglas Works!, and to the general public as a resource to identify skills, aptitude and behaviors.

-- SHL Assess tests behavioral and skills for employers to identify candidates and for individuals to assess their skillsets. - Youscience measures an individual's aptitudes and skills to connect talent with in-demand careers.
+• SHL Assess tests behavioral and skills for employers to identify candidates and for individuals to assess their skillsets.

+• YouScience measures an individual's aptitudes and skills to connect talent with in-demand careers.